SteveShikaze/webmapping/index.md

 - **Vertical Gradient (WT1 minus PS0)** – shows the vertical gradient between the upper water table surface and the deeper potentiometric surface.
 Note that the blue areas, indicative of upward gradients, are frequently associated with lower lying areas (e.g. river valleys).

 # Water Budget Map

+## (version 0.1)

-This map is designed to provide the results ( **Recharge, Runoff, Evapotranspiration, Precipitation** ) of a recharge – runoff model that was run in 2018 by ORMGP.
+This map is designed to provide preliminary projections of **Groundwater recharge, Runoff, Evapotranspiration and Precipitation** from a recharge–runoff model that was run in 2018.
 The model is a distributed model with a grid cell resolution of 250x250 m.
-The model has 330,000 active cells, covering 20,000 km2 of the ORMGP study area.
+The model has 330,000 active cells, covering 20,000 km² of the ORMGP study area.
 The model runs a 6-hr time step, (consistent with the 6-hr distributed precipitation input) and provides monthly water budget estimates.
 The model was run from 2002 to 2018.

 Inputs to the model:

 - Precipitation
-  - The Regional Deterministic Precipitation Analysis based on the Canadian Precipitation Analysis (CaPA-RDPA) from Environment Canada; complete records since 2002; ~10km2 grid, 6-hr totals.
+  - The Regional Deterministic Precipitation Analysis based on the Canadian Precipitation Analysis (CaPA-RDPA) from Environment Canada; complete records since 2002; ~10km² grid, 6-hr totals.
 - Temperature
   - Interpolated hourly temperatures from EC meteorological network, aggregated to 6-hr intervals
 - Solar irradiation
-  - Based on potential solar irradiation theory; model adjusts daylight hours at the cell-scale, according to slope and aspect; cloud-cover fraction dependent on precipitation. occurrence
+  - Based on potential [solar irradiation theory](https://owrc.github.io/info/solarradiation/); model adjusts daylight hours at the cell-scale, according to slope and aspect; cloud-cover fraction dependent on precipitation occurrence.
 - Potential Evapotranspiration
-  - Makkink (1957) method (general form of Priestly-Taylor, dependent on temperature and potential irradiation); computed on a 6-hr basis
+  - [Makkink (1957) method](https://owrc.github.io/info/evaporation/) (general form of Priestly-Taylor, dependent on temperature and potential irradiation); computed on a 6-hr basis
 - Snowmelt
-  - cold content and snow water equivalent energy balance snowpack model; accounts for liquid storage and refreeze, for snowpack metamorphism, and rain on snow melt events.
+  - [cold content and snow water equivalent energy balance snowpack model](https://owrc.github.io/interpolants/modelling/waterbudget/snowmeltCCF.html); accounts for liquid storage and refreeze, for snowpack metamorphism, and rain on snow melt events.
 - Explicit Soil Moisture Accounting scheme
   - SOLRIS mapping used for canopy cover, ground-vegetation cover, and impervious cover;
   - Chapman and Putnam surficial geology mapping used to distribute surficial storage and percolation rates.